Nondischargeable Debts in Bankruptcy - Machi and Associates, P.C.

+If you’re thinking about filing bankruptcy, you may have learned that certain debts are nondischargeable.
+If so, you’ve likely begun to wonder if your most pressing debts are dischargeable.
 This list is a guideline for what kinds of common debts are nondischargeable in bankruptcy.
 Keep in mind that there may be exceptions in the cases listed below and that there are other cases in which a debt may be declared nondischargeable.
 Only an experienced bankruptcy attorney can truly help you determine whether your debts can be discharged.
+If you would like to get an idea of what debts are nondischargeable before you decide to declare bankruptcy, here’s a list of the 9 most common nondischargeable debts:

 1. Alimony and Child Support